Bill McGill: Early life

 McGill was born in San Angelo, Texas, where his mother left him in the care of relatives.
 When he was five, he moved with his mother to Los Angeles, California.

 McGill attended Jefferson High School in Los Angeles, graduating in 1958.
-There he was a four-time All Los Angeles City basketball selection (a second team pick in 1955 and a first team choice from 1956–58) playing for Coach Larry Hanson.
+There he was a four-time All Los Angeles City basketball selection (a second team pick in 1955 and a first team choice from 1956 to 1958) playing for Coach Larry Hanson.
 He was the Los Angeles City Player of the Year in 1957 and 1958, leading Jefferson to two City Championships, in 1955 and 1958.

 It was during his junior year at Jefferson that he severely injured his knee in a game against Fremont High School.
 McGill never followed the recommended medical advice for the injury, as doctors told him not to play basketball any longer and wanted to replace the knee.
 For years, a doctor secretly drained his knee regularly.

 Over 250 colleges recruited McGill.
 He was strongly recruited to Cal by Coach Pete Newell, but his academics weren't strong enough for him to be admitted.

 McGill recalled his visit to the University of Utah and Hall of Fame Coach Jack Gardner.
 He said Salt Lake City was "overwhelming and beautiful," adding, "Nothing I have seen on the streets of LA have prepared me for this.
 It's breathtaking."

 “(McGill) was a player I had to have,” said Gardner years later.